icanzilb/TaskQueue/README.md

 This code is distributed under the MIT license (included in the repository as LICENSE)

+TODO:

+ 1. tests coverage
-TODO: 1) tests coverage 2) more detailed description in README
+ 2. more detailed description in README
+ 3. add a way to specify on which GCD queue the completeion should fall